brainopera/CleaningDataWeek3/README.md

 =================

 <H2>Introduction</H2>
-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", as part of the Data Science specialization.
+As part of the Data Science specialization, this repository contains the course project for the Coursera course "Getting and Cleaning data".

 <H2>About the raw data</H2>
-The features (561 of them) are unlabeled and can be found in the x_test.txt.
+The 561 features are unlabeled and can be found in the x_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.
-The same holds for the training set.
+Similar for the training set.

 <H2>About the script and the tidy dataset</H2>
 A script called run_analysis.R will merge the test and training sets together.
 Prerequisites for this script are as follows: